Censys Query Language

 Full-text queries only target the cert.names, cert.parsed.issuer_dn, and cert.parsed.subject_dn fields for certificate records.

-Field-value pairs
+Field-value queries

 • Field queries target a specific field on a record and can specify the comparison behavior.
 The syntax for targeting a field-value pair is <field name> <operator> <value>.